LoyolaChicagoBooks/introcs-csharp/rst/hw-booklist.rst

 Complete the first line in each file to show your names.
 At the top of the Book class include any comments about help in *all* of the classes.

+Create methods one at a time, and test them.
+Complete :file:`book.cs` first, preferably testing along the way with :file:`test_book.cs`.
+Then add methods to :file:`book_list.cs`, and concurrently add and run tests in :file:`test_book_list.cs`.
-Create these classes one at a time and test as you finish each class or even as you finish each method.
-Though you are only required to have a class to test the final result, you are strongly encouraged to write a simple testing class for Book, that does not depend on BookList, so when you get to BookList you can have more confidence that any problems you have are from the latest part you wrote, not earlier parts that you refer to.
+Though you are only required to have a class to test the final result, you are strongly encouraged to flesh out :file:`test_book.cs`, so it does not depend on BookList.
+Then when you get to BookList you can have more confidence that any problems you have are from the latest part you wrote, not parts written earlier in the class Book.

-Remember to have each team member submit a log also, in the same format as the last assignment.
+Remember to have each individual submit a **log**, :file:`log.txt`, in the same format as the last assignment.

 Book class